 Jeremy specialises in mergers and acquisitions, corporate restructurings and corporate governance.
-He is recognised by Chambers Global 2017 as a leading M&A lawyer and is commended by clients as 'very attentive and very solution-driven, clearly an expert in his field'.
+He is recognised by Chambers-Asia Pacific 2018 as a notable practitioner and it is reported that he 'provides outstanding support, legal advice and contract negotiating skills'.
 Jeremy also leads Allens' Healthcare sector.

 His private treaty M&A experience includes advising: